October 24, 2022 4 min read

 Isomerization refers to the transformation of one compound into another and it allows manufacturers to create THC-O products from hemp material that are both legal and affordable.
 Let us explain:

-Isomers are compounds that have all of the same components, just aligned in a different order.
+Isomers are compounds with all the same components, just aligned in a different order.
 So, isomerization is the process of transforming one compound into its isomer.
 In this case, CBD is being transformed into THC-O.

 Sticky concentrate that has been extracted from the hemp plant